ma-quantumlab/IoT-Server/DatabaseFlow.md

 InfluxDB organizes time-series data using a hierarchical structure consisting of databases, measurements, and fields.
 A database serves as a container for related time-series data, while a measurement represents a specific collection of time-stamped data points (similar to a table in relational databases).
 Within each measurement, fields store the actual values being recorded, such as temperature, pressure, or humidity.
 Fields are key-value pairs where the key is the field name and the value is the associated data.
 This structure allows InfluxDB to efficiently store, query, and analyze large amounts of time-series data.

 Below gives the structure of the Databases on the Raspberry Pi, me sure to update this when new Databases, Measurements or Felids are added or changed.
+The bolded phrases are the case sensitive values of interest.

 Fridges Database (**fridge_database**):